MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 ## Enabling PMA
 To enable PMA in Visual Studio, the following requirements need to be met:
 1) Windows 10 April 2018 Update (v1803, RS4) or later
-2)  .NET Framework 4.8 RTM or greater
+2) .NET Framework 4.8 RTM or greater (currently ships as standalone preview or bundle with recent Windows Insider builds)
 3) Visual Studio 2019 with the ["Optimize rendering for screens with different pixel densities"](https://docs.microsoft.com/visualstudio/ide/reference/general-environment-options-dialog-box?view=vs-2019) option enabled

 Once these requirements are met, Visual Studio will automatically enable PMA mode across the process.